sir-computer/hello-world/README.md

 Good Evening or morning or day

-Sir-Computer here on a journey to learn myself - the computer.
+Sir-Computer here on a journey to learn about myself - the computer.